 Compliance with Operational Requirements.
-Registrar shall comply with each of the following requirements and further shall include in its registration agreement with each Registered Name Holder, as applicable, an obligation for such Registered Name Holder to comply with each of the following requirements: (a) ICANN standards, policies, procedures, and practices for which UNR has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; and (b) Operational standards, policies, procedures, and practices for the UNR Supported established from time to time by UNR in a non-arbitrary manner and applicable to all registrars ("Operational Requirements"), including affiliates of UNR, and consistent with UNR's Registry Agreement with ICANN, as applicable, upon UNR's notification to Registrar of the establishment of those terms and conditions.
+Registrar shall comply with each of the following requirements and, further, shall include in its registration agreement with each Registered Name Holder, as applicable, an obligation for such Registered Name Holder to comply with each of the following requirements: (a) ICANN standards, policies, procedures, and practices for which the Registry Operator has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; and (b) Operational standards, policies, procedures, and practices for the TLD established from time to time by the Registry Operator or by the RSP, as the case may be, in a non-arbitrary manner and applicable to all registrars ("Operational Requirements"), and consistent with the Registry Operator's Registry Agreement with ICANN, as applicable, upon the Registry Operator's notification to Registrar of the establishment of those terms and conditions.

 Compliance with Marketing Guidelines.
-Registrar shall comply with UNR’s marketing and branding guidelines for the UNR Supported TLD, as set forth in Appendix C or asupdated from time to time upon commercially reasonable notice.
+Registrar shall comply with the Registry Operator’s marketing and branding guidelines for the TLD, as provided by the Registry Operator to Registrar.
+Such marketing guidelines may be updated and provided to Registrar from time to time upon commercially reasonable notice.

-Data Integrity and Accuracy.
-Registrar shall provide UNRwith full and complete contact details for all Registered Name Holders through the mechanisms specified in the Operational Requirements, regardless of whether privacy protected data elements are published for purposes of Whois.
+Data Integrity and Accuracy. .
+Subject to compliance with data protection laws, Registrar shall provide the Registry Operator with full and complete contact details for all Registered Name Holders through the mechanisms specified in the Operational Requirements, regardless of whether privacy protected data elements are published for purposes of Whois.

 Resolution of Technical Problems or Breach of Agreement.
-Registrar agrees to employ reasonably necessary employees, contractors, or agents with sufficient technical training and experience to respond to and fix all technical problems concerning the use of the Supported Protocol, the APIs and the systems of UNR in conjunction with Registrar's systems.
-Registrar agrees that in the event of significant degradation of the System or other emergency, or upon Registrar's breach of this Agreement, UNR may, in its sole discretion, temporarily suspend or restrict access to the System.
+Registrar agrees to employ reasonably necessary employees, contractors, or agents with sufficient technical training and experience to respond to and fix all technical problems concerning the use of the Supported Protocol, the APIs, and the systems of the RSP in conjunction with Registrar's systems.
+Registrar agrees that, in the event of significant degradation of the System or other emergency, or upon Registrar's breach of this Agreement, the Registry Operator, or the RSP as the case may be, may, in its sole discretion, temporarily suspend or restrict access to the System.
 Such temporary suspensions or restrictions shall be applied in a nonarbitrary manner and shall apply fairly to any registrar similarly situated.

 Prohibited Domain Name Registrations.
-In addition to complying with ICANN standards, policies, procedures, and practices limiting domain names that may be registered, Registrar agrees to comply with applicable terms, statutes and regulations limiting the domain names that may be registered.
+In addition to complying with ICANN standards, policies, procedures, and practices limiting domain names that may be registered, Registrar agrees to comply with applicable terms, statutes, and regulations limiting the domain names that may be registered.

-ICANN Requirements.
-UNR's obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
+ICANN Requirements. the Registry Operator's obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
 Notwithstanding anything in this Agreement to the contrary, Registrar shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.

 Accredited Registrar.
-During the term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar for the UNR .
+During the term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar for the TLD.